jippylong12/CSCE452_P3/README.md

 TO RUN LOCALLY:
 -Download entire project as zip.
+-Start up localserver suchas WAMP
--Unzip to local directory.
+-Unzip to directory in WAMP.
--Double click "main.html"
--Make sure to enable pop-ups and browser addons
--Works in Chrome and Internet Explorer
+-Go to your browser and type in localserver/P1-master/main.html

 OPERATING THE ROBOTIC ARM
 The robot is controlled by rotating each link in the robotic arm either clockwise or counterclockwise and